1. Adaptation to Climate Change (ACC)

 LEADER: EuroGeoSurveys – The Geological Surveys of Europe (EGS)

 4. Access to Energy (SENSE)

-- If you looking for open access data on the solar energy for Egypt click here Egypt Solar Energy
+- If you looking for open access data on the solar energy for Egypt and Greece click here Egypt Solar Energy

 GEO-CRADLE will lead a coordinated effort to support and improve the regional EO infrastructures through the Solar Energy Nowcasting SystEm (SENSE) pilot.
 SENSE will demonstrate ways to maximise the value and benefits of EO investments in the RoI and trigger synergies between the private sector with public services and user communities.
 End-users in both public and private sector (e.g. solar plants, power networks and distributors, state authorities, stand-alone solar panels installations) will benefit from the provision of real-time information on solar energy availability, enabling safer prediction of power distribution from renewables, while preserving natural resources and reducing their reliance on fossil fuels.
 It is a unique demonstrative example of how EO science and industries (private sector) can come together in contributing to the solution of the “energy” issue in the area, empowering also the decision makers to design energy planning that will stimulate future investments.
 This is vital for the sustainable development of EO resources and activities that will strengthen the competitiveness and performance of the energy and research sectors.